 An Analysis by Garrett Velarde

-The MMA Producer-Monthly Barge Contract for February settled at $0.49 per pound.
-This represents a $0.14 per pound increase from January to February.
-This settlement change marks the largest move month to month since April to May of 2012.
+The MMA Producer-Monthly Barge Contract for March settled at $0.5375 per pound.
+This represents a $0.0475 per pound increase from February to March.
+This settlement marks the third month in a row of an increased settlement.

 The Plaza Group · 1177 West Loop South, Suite 1450 · Houston, Texas 77027